 a.
 Walter and Eliza Hall were active philanthropists during their life together.
 Following her husband’s death Eliza set up a million pound charitable trust in 1912 calling it the Walter and Eliza Hall Trust, as a means of assisting those in need.
 Since that time the trust has helped thousands of Australians to reach their full potential.

-b. are continuing full-time study in Social Work in a Commonwealth Supported Place, and
+b. are commencing or continuing full-time study in the field of Social Work in a Commonwealth Supported Place, and

 a.
 The Scholarship will be awarded on the basis of:

 b.
 The Scholarship will be awarded by a selection committee consisting of members nominated by the Deputy Vice Chancellor (Education) or their nominated delegate.

 a.
 The Scholarship is valued at $10,000 and is tenable for the duration of the degree up to three years.

 b.
 Total value of the scholarship is up to $30,000.